bilalkolli/bilalkolli/README.md

 ### Technologies

-* Front-end
+* Front-end : Vuejs and Nuxtjs
-   Vuejs
-   Nuxtjs
-* backend
-   Nodejs
-   SQL
+* Back-end : Nodejs and SQL